nikkNizz/Drawish/README.md

 From the menu [Image-> Set as favorite color] the active color is saved in an image and made available in the color palette as an additional color.
 The favorite color is also used for the "color eraser" function.
 The little button next to the favorite color resets it.
 The colors are saved in the file "<user>/Drawish_Data/drawish_saved_colors.png".
-From this file it is very simple to pick a color.
+From this file is very simple to pick a color.
 From the [Image -> Pick from favorites] menu click on a color.
 This will become the active color.
 [video](https://drive.google.com/file/d/1SB7doXszCFuWpwYHjILtjKa0UpjAFG5z/view?usp=sharing)

 #### Color balance